-School Governor Vacancies - there are currently two co-opted vacancies - updated September 2018
+School Governor Vacancies - there is currently one co-opted vacancy - updated October 2018

 Oak Cottage is a Local Authority maintained school for children aged 3 to 11.
 There are approximately 240 children in our school, grouped in single age classes of 30.

 The team are very proud of our school and the wonderful learning opportunities and experiences we provide.
 We put the children at the heart of everything we do and develop their strengths and talents, both academically and socially.